UVADS/reinforcement_learning/04_q_learning/intro_and_learning_outcomes.md

 At the conclusion of this module, you should be able to:

-- Understand how the temporal-difference method makes updates
-- Explain how TD updates are an improvement over MC updates
 - Explain how Q-Learning works and how it learns off policy
 - Use Q-Learning to compute value functions
 - Perform sensitivity analysis on a Q-Learning algorithm